stefano-lombardi/stefano-lombardi.github.io/_pages/publications.md

 -->

+### Mortality inequality in the US and across Europe

+led by Hannes Schwandt and Janet Curie (co-PI for Finland with Kristiina Huttunen)

 ### Trends in Fertility Rates in High-Income Countries over the 20th Century

 Martha Bailey, Libertad González, Stefano Lombardi, Elena Meroni, Maarit Olkkola, and Esmée Zwiers